• As low as $296/Night

 • Approximately 1300 square feet

-We can't wait to host you in our alluring guest bungalow.
-Unwind on the relaxing 1000 square foot screened-in porch overlooking the mouth of striking Lucy Creek and the St Helena Sound.
-Appreciate beautiful sunrise vistas, enchanting birdsong, dolphin, loggerhead turtle and bird watching amongst the solitude of our peaceful little country road.
-The bungalow is located among humongous live oaks at the front of our 5-acre property at the calming northern end of Lady's Island, and yet you are 10 mins. from the best groceries in the area and fifteen mins. from historic downtown Beaufort.
+We can't wait to host you in our delightful guest bungalow.
+Unwind on the calming 1000 square foot screened-in porch overlooking the mouth of pretty Lucy Creek and the St Helena Sound.
+Savor gorgeous sunrise vistas, enchanting birdsong, dolphin, loggerhead turtle and bird watching amongst the solitude of our peaceful little country road.
+The bungalow is located among giant live oaks at the front of our 5-acre property at the peaceful northern end of Lady's Island, and yet you are 10 mins. from the best groceries in the area and fifteen mins. from historic downtown Beaufort.

 There is a designated studio office space we are happy to provide an easel if you want to bring your painting and drawing supplies-be warned: creativity is awakened here!